enriqueulloap/portfolio/README.md

 ### Consumer Loans Report

-This report shows the Consumer Loans sold in the bank offices along with others productivity KPI.
+This report shows the Consumer Loans sold in the bank offices along with productivity KPI.

 It is a redesign of one that was malfunctioning (it was sent duplicate, with erroneous figures and late).
 I rebuilt the process with a focus on speed and reliability in information and delivery.